Xiangyang1984/Gcluster/README.md

 * mcl (Markov Clustering algorithm)
 This software is available at http://micans.org/mcl/

-*Please set the absolute path for three programs within "Gcluster.pl", as in the following example:
+***Please set the absolute path for three programs within "Gcluster.pl", as in the following example:
 * *my $blastp        = "/usr/bin/blastp";*
 * *my $makeblastdb   = "/usr/bin/makeblastdb";*
 * *my $MCL           = "/usr/bin/mcl";*

-*Please set the absolute path for three programs within "interested_gene_generation.pl", as in the following example:
+***Please set the absolute path for three programs within "interested_gene_generation.pl", as in the following example:
 * *my $blastp        = "/usr/bin/blastp";*
 * *my $makeblastdb   = "/usr/bin/makeblastdb";*

-#### Step 4: Test the Gcluster with example data
+### Test the Gcluster with example data
 Once step 1-3 are finished, a small dataset in the **./test_data** directory can be used to test whether Gcluster (for **Gcluster.pl** and **interested_gene_generation.pl**) can run on your system (**Linux/MacOSX**) successfully or not using the **./test.pl** script as below:

 	$ perl ./test.pl